The following material is an excerpt from the No Film School How to Make Money as a Cinematographer course.

 3. A Brand’s Visual Language

 What is visual brand language?
-By using design elements such as shapes, color, different materials or finishes, and composition, brands can communicate their values and personality through imagery and design.
+By using design elements such as shapes, colors, different materials or finishes, and composition, brands can communicate their values and personality through imagery and design.
 For cinematographers, the above elements are usually handled during production and prep, while things like typography are focused on during editing.

 Before production begins, take the time to understand a brand's visual language.
 DPs can do this by studying the brand’s website and previous campaigns.
 Most clients will also have a brand book that will cover most, if not all, of these things.
 This will help cinematographers plan accordingly to nail the brand's aesthetic before you even hit set.
 A great source for finding different brand guideline books is issuu.